 For vehicles that operate truck mounted or integrated equipment while stationary, the daily usage report must include daily equipment usage information such as hours of operation.

-Submit a description of the daily assignments or routes used by existing vehicle types with an explanation of why all commercially available ZEVs of the same weight class and configuration cannot be charged or fueled during the workday at the depot, within one mile of the routes, or where ZEV charging or fueling is available.
+Submit a description of the daily assignments or routes used by existing vehicle types with an explanation of why all ZEVs available to purchase of the same weight class and configuration cannot be charged or fueled during the workday at the depot, within one mile of the routes, or where ZEV charging or fueling is available.
 The explanation must include a description of why charging or fueling could not be managed during driver rest periods or breaks during the workday.

-Optionally submit measured ZEV energy use data to substantiate their exemption request from ZEVs of the same configuration already operated on similar daily assignments in the fleet’s service.
-This optional information must include vehicle loading and weight data, route grade, average ambient daily temperature, and state of charge at the beginning and end of the daily shift to show typical energy usage over one month of regular service.
+Optionally submit measured ZEV energy use data to substantiate their exemption request from ZEVs of the same configuration already operated on similar daily assignments.
+This optional information must include vehicle loading and weight data, route grade, average ambient daily temperature, vehicle miles travelled per day, and state of charge at the beginning and end of the daily shift to show typical daily energy usage for the ZEV, over five consecutive business days.

+Infrastructure Delay Extensions.
+Fleet owners may apply for the following extensions if they experience delays beyond their control on a project to install ZEV charging or fueling stations.
+The fleet owner must apply for the following extensions at least 45 calendar days prior to the next compliance date for CARB to consider the request.

 Infrastructure Construction Delay Extension.
-A fleet owner may apply for this extension if they experience construction delays beyond their control on a project to purchase ZEVs and install ZEV charging or fueling stations.
-The Executive Officer will grant a single extension per project to delay the vehicle delivery for one year if they determine the fleet owner satisfies the criteria for the delay, based on the information submitted below and the exercise of good engineering judgment.
+Fleet owners may apply for this extension if they experience a construction delay beyond their control.
+The Executive Officer will grant an extension for up to two years per project to delay delivery of ordered ZEVs if they determine the fleet owner has a construction permit issued at least one year ahead of the compliance deadline.
 The fleet owner must submit all of the following by email to TRUCRS@arb.ca.gov to apply:

-Documentation showing the executed contract for the infrastructure installation with a construction project start date at least one year prior to the next immediately applicable compliance date for the purchased vehicle;
+Documentation showing the executed contract for the infrastructure installation with necessary construction permit showing a permit issue date that is at least one year prior to the next upcoming compliance deadline.

-Submit documentation showing the delay is a result of any of the following circumstances beyond the fleet owner’s control after obtaining construction permits; change of a general contractor; delays obtaining power from a utility; delays due to unexpected safety issues; discovery of archeological, historical, or tribal cultural resources described in the California Environmental Quality Act Public Resources Code Division 13, Section 21000 et. seq; or natural disasters;
+Documentation showing the delay is a result of any of the following circumstances beyond the fleet owner’s control after obtaining construction permits: change of a general contractor; delay in manufacture and shipment of zero-emissions charging and fueling infrastructure equipment; delays obtaining power from a utility; delays due to unexpected safety issues on the project; discovery of archeological, historical, or tribal cultural resources described in the California Environmental Quality Act, Public Resources Code Division 13, Section 21000 et. seq.; or natural disasters.

-Submit a letter to CARB from the responsible official explaining the reason for the delay, why retail infrastructure cannot be used, the estimated completion date of the project, and documentation supporting the reason for the delay from the licensed contractor performing the work, related utility, building department, or other organization involved in the project; and
+A letter to CARB from the responsible official explaining the reason for the delay, why retail infrastructure cannot be used, the estimated completion date of the project, and documentation supporting the reason for the delay from the licensed contractor performing the work, related utility, building department, or other organization involved in the project.

 Documentation showing the executed ZEV purchase agreement.